VietAnhPhan/top-weather-app/README.md

-# Template for package.json and webpack.config.js
+# Weather App of The Odin Project

+Show your current local weather
+Search for specific local weather